If You Are Arrested For Domestic Violence

 The sooner you gather information the quicker your domestic violence attorney can apply his strategy effectively.
 Memories fade, details get lost, and your best defense may be your ability to provide accurate information.

-Michael Moran has been practicing criminal defense for 18 years.
+Michael Moran has been practicing criminal defense for more than 20 years.
 He will strongly fight on your behalf to protect your rights.

 Please call the office of Michael W. Moran at 719-447-1923 for your free consultation.